Make your club a HEMAA affiliate today.

 Discounts on individual memberships for people in your club

 Use our 501(c)3 non profit status (conditions and requirement apply)

 Becoming an affiliate

-- Not already be a separate non-profit (please contact the governing council for exceptions)
+Not already be a separate non-profit (there are exceptions - please contact the gc for more info)

 Is your Club Ready?